 - Promote redevelopment of small and medium-sized hydropower in conjunction with replacement of superannuated hydro generators, and promote efforts to improve output at existing power stations with the installation of high-efficiency runners.

-Demonstration of small-scale woody biomass power generation using hydrogen
+Demonstration of small-scale woody biomass power generation with gasification system producing hydrogen

 Survey of geothermal resources and consideration of commercial development